-Also known as the "Balcony of Geneva," Mont Salève's panoramic views and exciting terrain are a sports fan's fantasy.
-In less than five minutes, scale 1,100 meters by cable car then make your way down by foot, bike or parachute.
+Also known as the Balcony of Geneva, this nearby mountain boasts panoramic views.
+In less than five minutes, scale 1,100 meters by cable car, then make your way down by foot, bike, or—for the ultra-gutsy—parachute.